christianb93/openstack-labs/roles/nova_compute/README.md

 The following variables need to be set when calling this role.

-keystone_server_name - the name of node on which Keystone is running
+api_node - the name of node on which Keystone is running
-memcached_server_name - the name of the node on which memcached is running rabbitmq_server_name - the name on which the RabbitMQ service is running glance_server_name - the name of the node on which Glance is running neutron_server_name - the name on which the Neutron server will be running neutron_keystone_user_password - the password of the neutron Keystone user rabbitmq_password - the password to use for the openstack user in RabbitMQ keystone_admin_password - the password of the admin user in keystone
+memcached_node - the name of the node on which memcached is running mq_node - the name on which the RabbitMQ service is running neutron_keystone_user_password - the password of the neutron Keystone user rabbitmq_password - the password to use for the openstack user in RabbitMQ keystone_admin_password - the password of the admin user in keystone